Ivqry/Starfell-Warriors-and-Warlocks/README.md

 Starfell: Warriors and Warlocks combines the best of fantasy RPGs and Minecraft into one unforgettable experience.
 With a massive world to explore, new systems to master, and a wealth of customization options, there’s never been a better time to join the fight—whether you're a mighty warrior or a master warlock.

-If you have any issues, report it to our Github Page or the Starlight Studios' Discord Server.
+If you have any issues, report it here or the Starlight Studios' [Discord Server](https://discord.gg/24KnMYdf9).

 IMPORTANCE NOTE: Antique Atlas has an incompatibility with Nvidium.
 To put it short, AA has a bug on multiplayer by not loading new chunks.
 Please turn off Async BFS in Nvidium if you have an Nvidia GPU.
 I am unable to change this in the default settings on my own since i dont use an Nvidia GPU.
 Thank you for your cooperation. ^w^

-Embark on your adventure today, and let the stars guide you!
+***Embark on your adventure today, and let the stars guide you!***